January 31, 2019

 Patients who have a sentinel lymph node biopsy may also experience lymphedema, but they’re less likely to than those who have an open surgery.

-Tell me about advances in using sentinel lymph node biopsies to help more cancer patients.
+What advances are being made in using sentinel lymph node biopsies to help cancer patients?